What SoundSlicr is

 Browser-first audio processing philosophy

 SoundSlicr is designed browser-first.
-In the MVP, files are selected from your device and processed locally with browser APIs or FFmpeg WASM where media processing is needed.
+In the current browser-first version, files are selected from your device and processed locally with browser APIs or FFmpeg WASM where media processing is needed.
 The voice recorder uses browser microphone permissions through the MediaRecorder API.
 Tool behavior can vary by browser, device memory, operating system, codec support, and download settings.

 Who SoundSlicr helps